“What have I got to do, when sorry seems to be the hardest word?”

 Listen to the More Recipes About Music & Food Spotify Playlist

-I believe the first time I ever had Sorrel was in Ann Arbor at college.
+I believe the first time I ever had sorrel was in Ann Arbor at college.
 Technically it was Red Zinger tea that the restaurant doctored with some citrus and spice, but I was addicted.
-It wasn’t until I moved to NYC that would have real Sorrel for the first time.
-I first ran into it at a small Jamaican juice stand in the East Village.
+It wasn’t until I moved to NYC that would have real sorrel for the first time at a small Jamaican juice stand in the East Village.
 Later, I would run a kitchen with several cooks from Trinidad.
-The Sorrel they brought to work was incredible.
+The sorrel they brought to work was incredible.

-When I decided to quit drinking, I began researching Non-Potent Happy Hour alternatives that were better than juice and club soda.
-Sorrel is a perfect choice.
-It’s tart & spicy flavor makes the perfect base for soft cocktails.
+While it’s perfect just chilled in a glass, sorrel’s tart & spicy flavor makes the perfect base for soft drinks.
 It’s deep crimson color makes for a spectacular presentation.
 It mixes well with club soda, tonic, ginger ale, and even ginger beer.
 The addition of bitters can amp up the spice and citrus flavors.

-One major note – Sorrel is a deep beautiful crimson color that will stain any plastic.
+One major note: sorrel is a deep beautiful crimson color that will stain any plastic.
 It also will pick up a metallic tang if you do not use non-reactive pans.
 Use a heavy non-reactive pan to brew and then store in a glass jar or bottle.
+I also suggest, unless using it in combination with other ingredients, drinking it chilled without ice.
+The ice will only serve to dilute the boldness of this brilliantly simple but refreshing drink.

 SORREL SEEMS TO BE THE HARDEST WORD